gjstirling/CV/README.md

 ## Summary

-Recently graduated from a remote 16 week intensive bootcamp with Makers Academy.
+Recently I graduated from a remote 16 week intensive bootcamp with Makers Academy.
 After spending the last five years living abroad working in the snow-sports industry I needed a new challenge and desired a new career that allow me to grow.
 As a person I am very reflective, value good social skills/honesty and have a high emotional awareness.

-Working as a coach helped me develop a strong competency in communication, leadership, managing difficult situations and working effectively with my peers.
+While working as a coach I developed a strong competency in communication, leadership, managing difficult situations and working effectively with peers.
 These skills were incredibly useful when working on group projects or in pairing tasks.
 Allowing me to ensure teams were always moving forward and enjoying the learning process.
 I received frequent commendation for this from my peers describing the working environment as calm, positive and productive.

 Makers have really helped me to understand how to become an effective learner.
 Accepting when something is challenging, using it as a motivator to grow and become better.
-The course taught me that I have capability to pick up any language/stack and build an application that could improve the lives of others.
+The course taught me that I have capability to pick up any language/stack and build applications that could improve the lives of others.
 This greatly excites and motivates me as I search for my first role.

 | Team Projects         | About     | Core Technologies         |
 | --------------------------------------------------------------------- | --------------------------------------------------------------------------------------- | ------------------------- |
 | [Code4Kids](https://github.com/moby-codes/makers-final-project.git)| A webapp to introduce software fundamentals to children. | MERN, Jest, HTML, Javascript |
 | [Acebook](https://github.com/Nicola-Carroll/acebook.git)    | A team project creating a clone of facebook using Ruby on Rails | Ruby on Rails, HTML, CSS  |

 | Individual Projects | About | Core Technologies |